 April 2, 2019

-Tottenham Hotspur Stadium will be a new benchmark in fan experience for years to come
+Tottenham Hotspur Stadium has set a new benchmark in fan experience

 Populous’ brief for the Tottenham Hotspur Stadium emphasised the importance of creating an unrivalled matchday experience for every fan, no matter what ticket they hold.